ikluft/ikluft-tools/scripts/README.md

-This directory contains miscellaneous helpful scripts.
+This directory contains miscellaneous helpful scripts I've written.

 *flatpak-aliases.pl* is a script for Linux desktop and laptop systems (equipped with a graphical user interface) which when executed from the